 - Lifelong treatment: Because obesity is a chronic disease, pharmacotherapy should be prescribed with the intent of lifelong use and as part of a comprehensive management plan that includes nutrition, physical activity, and behavioral counseling.
-Discontinuation of an AOM often leads to weight regain. - AOM's affect pathophysiological pathways that lead to obesity: Current obesity pharmacotherapy targets the underlying neurohormonal dysregulations that cause weight gain and prevent sustained weight loss.
-Changes in hormones in response to diet-induced weight loss, such as reduction in the anorexigenic hormone leptin and increase in the orexigenic hormone ghrelin, create а physiologic environment conducive to the body returning to its previously established, higher body weight set point (20,21).
-Additional adaptation responses to diet-induced weight loss affecting energy expenditure, including reductions in basal metabolic rate, also challenge weight loss maintenance (22,23).

-- Treatments benefit both weight and comorbidities: The goals of obesity treatment are primary, secondary, and tertiary prevention (17); that is, to prevent the development or exacerbation of obesity and its complications.
-For example, improvements in cardiometabolic risk factors and reduced diabetes risk have been consistently reported in the Phase 3 trials for AOM's. - Expect heterogeneity in weight loss response: Phase 3 trials have consistently demonstrated that AOMs achieve significantly greater weight loss than placebo when combined with lifestyle modifications (24-30) The average efficacy in these studies ranges from 5-10% total body weight loss.
-However, as with any medical therapy, significant inter-individual response variability (31,32) has been reported, including the possibility of no weight loss (non-responders) to 20% or greater weight loss.
+Discontinuation of an AOM often leads to weight regain. - AOMs affect pathophysiological pathways that Current lead to obesity: obesity pharmacotherapy targets the underlying neurohormonal dysregulations that cause weight gain and prevent sustained weight loss.
+Changes in hormones in response to diet-induced weight loss, such as reduction in the anorexigenic hormone leptin and increase in the orexigenic hormone ghrelin, create a physiologic environment conducive to the body returning to its previously established, higher body weight set point (20,21).
+Additional adaptation responses to diet-induced weight loss affecting energy expenditure, including reductions in basal metabolic rate, also challenge weight loss maintenance (22,23). - Treatments benefit both weight and comorbidities: The goals of obesity treatment are primary, secondary, and tertiary prevention (17); that is, to prevent the development or exacerbation of obesity and its complications.
+For example, improvements in cardiometabolic risk factors and reduced diabetes risk have been consistently reported in the Phase 3 trials for AOM's.